 Viewing the Croydon Archives

-The Archives are available for viewing - but you MUST give at least one week's notice of your intended visit as all the documents have to be retrieved from storage.
-The contact is Chris Bennett, who can be reached via email.
-The Local Studies Library is on the third Floor of the new air-conditioned Central Library in Katherine Street, Croydon.
+The Archives are available for viewing - but you MUST give notice of your intended visit, because all the documents have to be retrieved from storage.
+The Museum of Croydon now includes Museum of Croydon Gallery, Riesco Gallery, Exhibition Gallery and Research Room, which currently is home to the former Local Studies Library collection and the Croydon Borough archive, and is located on the lower ground floor of the Croydon Clocktower, next to the Riesco Gallery.
+(Formerly, The Local Studies Library was located on the third floor of the Central Library in Katherine Street, Croydon.)

-To help people decide what they might like to look at, Chris Bennett has created a more detailed list in PDF format of exactly what is available.
-This document also give details of how to contact Chris by phone, fax or letter - as well as Archive opening hours for planning personal visits to view the material.
-(Contact Adobe Systems' website for a suitable PDF reader.)
+The former archivist was Chris Bennett, who left the area in 2003 to become County Archivist for Hertfordshire.
+To help people decide what they might like to look at in the archive, Chris has created a detailed list in PDF format of the available documents and artifacts.
+(This document also provides details of how to contact Chris - now superseded by the information provide above - together with Archive opening hours for planning personal visits to view the material; please check current hours and archive location before planning a visit.)

 You can find the McLeod Letters in the volumes of "The Letters of D. H. Lawrence," published by the Cambridge University Press. [more] It might be best to borrow the books from your local library.
 Although there are only 56 letters, they are spread across six volumes!
 Unfortunately, copyright laws prevents us from showing any of them on this site.